itsyouonline/identityserver/specs/GUID_feature.md

 ## Additional work

-Because the user identifier middlewares need to be aware of the `client_id` to correctly authorize or block calls with a `GUID` as identifier.
-To enable this, the current implementation of setting the `client_id` in the authorization middleware will be removed, and implemented in a separate middleware at the beginning of the middleware chain.
+Because the user identifier middlewares need to be aware of the `client_id` to correctly authorize or block calls with a `GUID` as identifier, the `client_id` would ideally already be known when we try to dereference the identifier.
+This is currenlty not really possible since it is taken from the authorization supplied or cookie.

-The useridentifier middlware can then use this `client_id` should it be required.
+To solve this, the new middleware should set a context value with the `expected_client_id`, which can then later be checked against the actual `client_id`

 Also the functionality of the useridentifier middleware should be put in a separate function so that it can be reused by the endpoints which expect a json format.